 - You must not be convicted of treason or crime against the elective franchise.
 If you were convicted of such crimes, you can gain the right to hold office by meeting the requirements of Utah Code 20A-2-101.3.

-If you are in a municipality not participating in the rank choice voting pilot project then you must declare candidacy with your municipal clerk or recorder between June 3, 2019 and June 7, 2021, by 5p.m.
+If you are in a municipality not participating in the rank choice voting pilot project then you must declare candidacy with your municipal clerk or recorder between June 1, 2021, and June 7, 2021, by 5p.m.
 However, if you are in a municipality participating in the rank choice voting pilot project then you will declare for office between August 10 and August 17th by 5 p.m.
 You must declare in person unless you are out of the state throughout the declaration period.
 If you are absent, contact your municipal clerk or recorder to learn how to file with a designated agent.

 The declaration process is simple.
 The municipal clerk or recorder will provide several forms for you to complete as well as informational material regarding financial disclosure requirements, submitting your candidate profile to vote.utah.gov, and a pledge of fair campaign practices.
 Some municipalities may charge a filing fee.

 The process to declare candidacy is similar as other candidates, but you have until August 30, 2021 to do so.
 As the name implies, the names of write-in candidates are not printed on the ballot.